Drenso/symfony-oidc/README.md

 ### Parsing well-known information

 Some providers return incorrect or incomplete well known information.
 You can configure a custom well-known parser for the `OidcClient` by setting the `well_known_parser` to a service id which implements the `OidcWellKnownParserInterface`.

+## Known usages

+A list of open source projects that use this bundle:

+- Zitadel's [example-symfony-oidc](https://github.com/zitadel/example-symfony-oidc): A template repository with basic OIDC authentication, user model, roles and example pages.